sw1107/montreal-parks-API/README.md

 ## Description

-For this project I have created an API to access and contribute to information about Montreal parks.
+For this project I have used Python and Flask RESTful to create an API to access and contribute to information about Montreal parks.

 Users can make a number of requests including:
 * GET - Get all parks